beasiteri/looplab/README.md

-# looplab
+# Udemy LoopLAB Project
+This project is for learning purpose using Bootstrap 4.
-One page for social media-like page.
+LoopLAB is a one page website template for social media type site.

+## Components
+- fixed navbar ()